+Customer Name: Drummond (If applicable)

+Estates

+Comment Reference: LDP01/MIR/CONS/00103/1/002 Comment Method: OLDP Customer Type: Private Business

+Verbatim Comment:

-Customer Name: Drummond (If applicable) Estates Comment Reference: LDP01/MIR/CONS/00103/1/002 Comment Method: OLDP Customer Type: Private Business Verbatim Comment: Whilst supporting the retention of the H27 site allocation, Drummond Estates would also wish to see an amendment to the settlement boundary which has been drawn tightly and thereby limits the potential for any other small scale infill opportunity or windfall development to take place.
+Whilst supporting the retention of the H27 site allocation, Drummond Estates would also wish to see an amendment to the settlement boundary which has been drawn tightly and thereby limits the potential for any other small scale infill opportunity or windfall development to take place.
 We consider that infill sites within or at the edge of existing settlements can make an important contribution to the supply of housing land particularly where proposals can respect the scale, form and density of the surroundings and enhance the character and amenity of the community.
 In this regard we consider that the area of ground lying to the north of the 'A frames' at The Girron, Station Road should be included within a revised settlement boundary which aligns with the National Park boundary along this northern edge of St Fillans.
 Development already exists within this general area as confirmed by the fact that the Conservation Area boundary already includes the existing property at Sunnybrae which should also be included within a revised settlement boundary.
 A revised settlement boundary in this location to reflect the National Park boundary would therefore be entirely appropriate.
 Any development within this area would have little visual impact on the existing settlement or the wider area but would potentially allow other small scale (possibly individual plots) to be developed (which would offer an alternative from the single identified housing site H27).
 Allowing appropriate infill development within this site would also support the National Park's fourth aim of promoting the sustainable social development of the area's communities and make a positive contribution to the local development plan's overall housing land requirement.
 This area of land is unobtrusive and can be easily serviced.
-The design of any development would be able to take advantage of the sloping nature of the land and could be designed to take full account of the National Park's Sustainable Design guide.
-(APPENDIX LOCATION MAP) Please see appendix 7g for further information
+The design of any development would be able to take advantage of the sloping nature of the land and could be designed to take full account of the National Park's Sustainable Design guidance as well as being able to incorporate small scale renewable energy features.
+In addition we note that there are opportunities to capatalise on path network improvements to the north of St Fillans.
+Allowing this site to be included within an extended settlement boundary would allow a development proposal to contribute to the National Park's objectives of path network improvements in this area.
+(APPENDIX LOCATION MAP)